loomio/loomio-docs/oric/src/for-success.md

 It is a advisable to have a quick discussion with your group to establish a protocol that works for them, so they receive the notifications they need and are not overwhelmed with too many.

 ---
-## When is it best to continue a thread and when to start a new one?
+## When should we start a new thread?

 Loomio Threads usually focus on a particular topic.
 As the discussion progresses on the topic, the thread continues until it reaches an outcome.